Big U.S. companies stay on White House panel despite climate jolt

 "If you really cared about that piece, and you're one of these CEOs crowing today, then you would say 'let's get a better deal,'" she said in the interview on Friday, adding that Trump had said he was open to future negotiations.

 Trump created the business advisory group in December before taking office to assist him in making policy decisions.
-The council is led by Stephen Schwarzman, chief executive of Blackstone Group LP (BX.N).
+The council is led by Stephen Schwarzman, chief executive of Blackstone Group LP.

 (Editing by Matthew Lewis)